Inner Lens

 Ongoing Development

-Inner Lens continues to evolve through reflective practice, research, and engagement with participants and place.
-As a living methodology, it is shaped by experience, informed by theory, and responsive to the contexts in which it is offered.
+Inner Lens continues to evolve through practice, reflection, and engagement with participants and place.

 Next Steps